chaoss/augur/docs/new-install-ubuntu-python-3.10.md

 ## Augur Setup

-# Ubuntu 22.x
+## Ubuntu Version: 22.x
-We default to this version of Ubuntu for the moment because Augur does not yet support python3.10, which is the default version of python3.x distributed with Ubuntu 22.0x.x
+The python3.10 package is not available by default for installation on Ubuntu 20.x.

 ## Git Platform Requirements (Things to have setup prior to initiating installation.)
 1. Obtain a GitHub Access Token: https://github.com/settings/tokens